A New Family of Fractional Counting Probability Distributions: Applications of fractional probability distributions

 The polynomials $B_{\mu ,\nu }^{\gamma }(x,m)$ are related to the fractional Bell polynomials $B_{\mu }(x,m)$ \cite{Laskin2} by

 From Eq.(\ref{eq5.1a}) at $x=1$ we come to new numbers, which we call fractional generalized Bell numbers

-The new formula Eq.(\ref{eq5.5}) is a generalization of the so-called Dobi \'{n}ski relation known since 1877 \cite{Dobinski} for the Bell numbers \footnote{ The number of ways a set of $m$ elements can be partitioned into non-empty subsets.} $B(m)$
+The new formula Eq.(\ref{eq5.5}) is a generalization of the so-called Dobi \'{n}ski relation known since 1877 \cite{Dobinski} for the Bell numbers \footnote{ The Bell number is the number of ways in which a set of $m$ elements can be partitioned into non-empty subsets.} $B(m)$

 When $\nu =\gamma =1$, we recover the equation for fractional Bell numbers originally found in \cite{Laskin2}

 As an example, we present the first two newly introduced fractional generalized Bell polynomials